al6x/nim/rpc/readme.md

 # Current status

-It's already working, but needs some refactoring and implementing the network transport in a more efficient way with TCP and asyncdispatch, and, I haven't published it to Nimble yet.
+It's already working (there's a bug in `cfun` macro it incorrectly getting function argument and return types...), but needs some refactoring and implementing the network transport in a more efficient way with TCP and asyncdispatch, and, I haven't published it to Nimble yet.

 # Notes